×

 We asked people how much they someone comfortably live on in Germany, they wrote:

 "This would fluctuate with currency ups and downs, lifestyles location and circumstances.
 These vary considerably so I cannot provide an accurate figure.
-But, a ballpark figure for one person, to be comfortable, would be about $50,000 a year," said one expat in Friedrichsdorf.
+But, a ballpark figure for one person, to be comfortable, would be about $50,000 a year," explained one expat living in Friedrichsdorf.

 Get Quote